HL7/fhir-specialty-rx/README.md

 # fhir-specialty-rx
-This FHIR implementation Guide describes the exchange of patient demographic, clinical, coverage and consent information to support fulfillment of specialty medication prescriptions by pharmacies, and enrollment of patients into related support programs offered by parties such as Hub vendors and pharmaceutical manufacturers.
+This FHIR implementation Guide describes the exchange of patient demographic, clinical, coverage and consent information to support fulfillment of specialty product prescriptions by pharmacies, and enrollment of patients into related support programs offered by parties such as Hub vendors and pharmaceutical manufacturers.
 This guide is a joint effort between NCPDP and HL7.